rafadc/rhythmic/README.md

     {name : tom_hi, file : tom_Rock_mid.wav}]

 That will look for "clap_Dry_c.wav" file in drumkit folder and assign it to "kick" so you can use it from "pattern" method.
 The same will be done for "tom_hi".
 At the moment WAV, OGG and MP3 samples are supported.

+## Sounds copyright

+I got some sounds to be used as examples.
+They are distributed under different licenses.
+Their copyright holders are:

+ * GmKit drumkit: The hydrogen team
+ * Hearbeat sample: Lionel Allorge